Patrick Trueman: Storylines

 In June 2025, Patrick and Yolande become engaged once again.
 Patrick begins to gamble, much to Yolande's annoyance, and she threatens to call off the wedding.
 Patrick and Howie Danes (Delroy Atkinson) secretly bet money on a horse race, which they win.
-Oscar Branning (Pierre Moullier) overhears Patrick and Yolande talking about the money, and when the house is empty, he attempts to steal it.
+Oscar Branning (Pierre Counihan-Moullier) overhears Patrick and Yolande talking about the money, and when the house is empty, he attempts to steal it.
 Patrick catches him, but Oscar pushes him, causing him to fall unconscious.
 Patrick recovers but develops anxiety; a guilty Oscar befriends him and helps Patrick regain confidence.
 Patrick is delighted when Anthony returns for the upcoming wedding, but is furious when he learns that Patrick was attacked.
 Oscar confesses, and while Anthony urges Patrick to report him, Patrick is persuaded by Howie to drop the charges.
 Patrick later tells Yolande that he wants to postpone the wedding.
-However Patrick change his mind after a heart-to-heart with Yolande and they remarry in September 2025.
+However Patrick change his mind following a heart-to-heart with Yolande and they remarry in September 2025.

+Patrick's joy continues as Anthony chooses to stay in Walford to resume his career as a general practitioner, but is horrified when he learns Anthony has separated from his wife Sophie, who has a restraining order against him over allegations of Anthony's controlling behaviour.
+This strains Patrick's relationship with his son, which is exacerbated on Christmas Day 2025 when he learns that Anthony had lied to Zoe Slater (Michelle Ryan) about the death of their twin babies in 2006.
+Patrick furiously disowns his son, claiming that he wished he had died instead of Paul, leading a distraught Anthony to storm out.
+Later that night, Anthony dies in the Queen Vic, seemingly murdered by Zoe, leaving Patrick devastated.
+Zoe is arrested for Anthony's murder, but it transpires that it was their daughter Jasmine Fisher (Indeyarna Donaldson-Holness) who had killed him after Anthony had attacked Zoe.
+Patrick meets and forms a relationship with Jasmine, but is horrified when Zoe's mother Kat Moon (Jessie Wallace) turns Jasmine into the police.
+As Jasmine awaits trial, Patrick meets his grandson Josh Goodwin (Joshua Vaughan), to whom he becomes close.
+Patrick goes on holiday to Trinidad after providing recorded testimony for the trial, but Jasmine is found not guilty and released.
+After returning from Trinidad, Patrick goes to visit his daughter-in-law Sophie and grandchildren in Scotland, as they are struggling to cope with Anthony's death.
+Patrick returns a few weeks later to discover Denise is suffering from a devastating case of acute myeloid leukaemia.